 Growing Groceries: Raising the Carrot, Lettuce, & Corn Families

 The Carrot (Apiaceae) family also includes parsnips and celery along with many herbs like dill, fennel, and caraway.
-Puget Sound’s mild climate makes it a great place to grow members of the lettuce (Asteraceae) family just about year-round.
+We’ll also cover members of the lettuce (Asteraceae) family, including a short discussion on growing year-round salad greens.
 In addition, you’ll learn to raise sweet corn worthy of bragging rights when we cover members of the corn (Poaceae) family.
 Topics covered include variety selection, cultural requirements, as well as the common pests affecting these families.

 In partnership with WSU Snohomish County Master Gardeners, the Growing Groceries program brings beginning and experienced gardeners together with speakers and topics focused on growing healthy food using sustainable gardening practices.

 No matter if you only have a tiny apartment deck, small garden space, or plenty of acreage you can grow fresh, healthy food in a healthier, more environmentally friendly way.

 Developed over the last decade, our program goal is to increase community access to fresh, healthy food by teaching the latest research-based techniques for growing food.

 WSU Extension programs and employment are available to all without discrimination.
 Evidence of noncompliance may be reported through your local extension office.
 Reasonable accommodations will be made for persons with disabilities and special needs; contact WSU Extension at 425-338-2400 at least two weeks prior to the event.

 Online via Zoom

 Take just the classes you want at $5 per class or save $25 and take all 15 for $50!

 Because of security issues, you must have your own Zoom account to participate, and you must have your Zoom account set up and be registered for the webinar at least three hours before the webinar start time.